rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

 ## Adding search feature in table view in iOS
 * Create a UISearchController instance as an instance of the view controller, give the searchResultsController while creating as nil meaning we would like to use the same table for search results also
-* Set the searchResultsUpdater property of search controller as self(view controller), meaning view controller would be respon sible for updating the search results for the search controller.
+* Set the searchResultsUpdater property of search controller as self(view controller), meaning view controller would be responsible for updating the search results for the search controller.
+* Set the dimsBackgroundDuringPresentation property on search controller to false, usually the search controller will dim the background while showing the search results, but since we are using the same table view to show the results we would not want this behavior.